wh-alice/mig_visualstudio/vs/test/how-to--view-web-page-response-time-in-a-load-test-using-the-load-test-analyzer.md

 ---
-title: "How to: View Web Page Response Time in a Load Test Using the Load Test Analyzer | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: View Web Page Response Time in a Load Test Using the Load Test Analyzer" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"